-1.C Participation Eligibility
+1.E Participation Eligibility

-Anyone is eligible to participate as a player in a Doomtown tournament with the exception of the following:
+Anyone is eligible to participate as a player in a Doomtown roundup with the exception of the following:

-- Individuals currently under suspension by PBE.
-A list of such individuals will be provided to Tournament Organizers upon request. - Individuals currently under lifetime ban by PBE.
-A list of such individuals will be provided to Tournament Organizers upon request. - Any paid employee of PBE.
-Unless given specific permission prior to the event date by the PBE Community Manager, it is assumed the employee is not actively attempting to win said event. - Anyone prohibited by national, federal, state, or local laws.
+- ➤ Individuals currently under suspension by PBE.
+A list of such individuals will be provided to Tournament Organizers upon request. - ➤ Individuals currently under lifetime ban by PBE.
+A list of such individuals will be provided to Tournament Organizers upon request.

-- > Anyone specifically prohibited by the Tournament Organizer or Venue. - Management.
-(If any player is prohibited under this clause a detailed explanation must be provided to PBE prior to the date of the tournament.)
+- Any paid employee of PBE.
+Unless given specific permission prior to the roundup date by the PBE Community Manager, it is assumed the employee is not actively attempting to win said roundup. - Anyone prohibited by national, federal, state, or local laws. - Anyone specifically prohibited by the Tournament Organizer or Venue. - ➤ Management.
+(If any player is prohibited under this clause a detailed explanation must be provided to PBE prior to the date of the roundup.)

 Players under the age of 13 must provide parental consent.
-Their parent or guardian must either be present at the event or provide written consent to the Tournament Organizer.
+Their parent or guardian must either be present at the roundup or provide written consent to the Tournament Organizer.

-Anyone is eligible to participate as a tournament official (Tournament Organizer, Head Judge, Floor Judge) for a tournament with the exception of:
+Anyone is eligible to participate as a Tournament Official (Tournament Organizer, Head Judge, Floor Judge) for a roundup with the exception of:

-- > Individuals currently suspended or banned by PBE. - In Official Events, anyone who is playing in the tournament, unless it is a tournament that explicitly allows tournament officials to play while acting as a tournament official (Floor Judges are an exception if the TO requires it).
-Tournament officials may play in Local Events for which they are acting as tournament officials.
+- ➤ Individuals currently suspended or banned by PBE. - In Official roundups, anyone who is playing in the roundup, unless it is a roundup that explicitly allows Tournament Officials to play while acting as a Tournament Official (Floor Judges are an exception if the TO requires it).
+Tournament Officials may play in Organized Play Season and Social roundups for which they are acting as Tournament Officials.